-- 1. Consultation (or by default teleconsultation) at D30 with a collection of MACE, ADL score, vital status and cause of death if any, and unscheduled rehospitalisation, severe and non-severe haemorrhagic events and treatment adherence (drug monitoring booklet). - 2.
-Phone call at D60 for collecting MACE, vital status, cause of death if any, unscheduled rehospitalisation, severe and non-severe haemorrhagic events and treatment adherence. - 3.
-Consultation at D90, including ECG, clinical exam, collection of MACE, ADL score, vital status and cause of death if any, unscheduled rehospitalisation, new institutionalisation, severe and non-severe haemorrhagic events and treatment adherence.
+- 1) Consultation (or by default teleconsultation) at D30 with collection of MACE, ADL score, vital status and cause of death if any, and unscheduled rehospitalisation, severe and non-severe hemorrhagic events and treatment adherence (drug monitoring booklet) - 2) Phone call at D60 for collecting MACE, vital status, cause of death if any, unscheduled rehospitalisation, severe and non-severe hemorrhagic events and treatment adherence - 3) Consultation at D90 including ECG, clinical exam, collection of MACE, ADL score, vital status and cause of death if any, unscheduled rehospitalisation, new institutionalisation, severe and non-severe hemorrhagic events and treatment adherence

-lated The study will end at D120.
-The CRT will contact the ę patient, his/her support person or his/her general tex practitioner by phone and will search in hospital medical files to collect MACE, vital status, cause of tand death if any, number of days of unscheduled rehospidata mining talisation and severe haemorrhagic events if any.
+The study will end at D120.
+The clinical research technician will contact the patient, his/her support person or his/her general practitioner by phone and will search in hospital medical files to collect MACE, vital status, cause of death if any, number of days of unscheduled rehospitalisation and severe hemorrhagic events if any.
 Vital status will be collected for all included patients.